On Quantum Weight Reduction: Coning

 {\bf Construction of $\overline{\cB}_i$:} We now construct the $\overline{\cB}_i$.
 As mentioned, the reader may wish to skip this on first reading and proceed to lemma \ref{conecode}, taking every occurrence of $\overline{\cB}_i$ in that lemma to be $\cB_i$ and assuming that $\cB_i$ has trivial first homology.
 For notational simplicity, fix some $i$, and let $\cF=\cB_i$.
 We will construct some $\overline{\cF}$ and let $\overline{\cB}_i=\overline \cF$.
 Write $S=S_i$ and $Q=Q_i$.

 From $\cF$, construct a graph $G_i$ as follows.
-Each edge corresponds to a $0$-cell in $\cB_i$ each vertex corresponds to a $1$-cell in $\cB_i$.
+Each edge corresponds to a $0$-cell in $\cB_i$ and each vertex corresponds to a $1$-cell in $\cB_i$.
 An edge attaches two vertices when the corresponding $0$-cell is in the boundary of the two corresponding $1$-cells.

 The induced code can then be expressed very simply in terms of these graphs: for each connected component of the graph $G_i$, the product of Pauli $Z$ operators over all qubits in that component is a $Z$-stabilizer of the induced code, and those are the only stabilizers induced.
-We next show in \cref{pairchoose} that we can make a choice so that there is one induced stabilizer for each connected component of the graph $G_Q$ defined at the start of this paper, with that stabilizer being the product of Pauli $Z$-operators over qubits corresponding to left vertices of that component.
-We will always make such a choice.
+Further, for a reasonable code, these will all be elements of the stabilizer group, i.e., we do not induce any unwanted stabilizers.

 For notational simplicity, we will refer to $G_i$ simply as $G$ in this part of the construction, and refer to $Q_i$ as $Q$.